Gabrielparizet/Gabrielparizet/README.md

         Making an order from the web application if you are a connected user and store that order in the database through a <strong>HTTP POST route</strong> by linking it to its related user and furnitures, which was quite a challenge for us in a relational database environment.
     </ul>
   <li>
-    <span><strong><u>Design and style:</u></strong></span> Finally, the design of the website created with React.js and Tailwind.css challenged us into creating a professional-like webstore to promote our second-hand furnitures' shop.
+    <strong><ins>Design and style:</ins></strong> Finally, the design of the website created with React.js and Tailwind.css challenged us into creating a professional-like webstore to promote our second-hand furnitures' shop.
   </li>
 </ul>